Skip to main content

 Next, install the necessary packages:

-brew install gcc opam wget
+brew install opam openblas libomp fftw

 2. Installing OCaml, Miking, and TreePPL (local user installation)